TrueSparrowSystems/slackmin/README.md

   '*Phone Number* \n' + userInfo.phoneNumber
  ];

 message.addSectionWithTextFields(texts);
 const actionButtons = [];

-// action in value specifies the next method call to be performed for interactive endpoint i.e call to phoneNumberUpdateModal
+// action in value specifies the next method call to be performed for interactive endpoint i.e call to phoneNumberUpdateModal opens the modal
 // hiddenParams are internal params that need to be forwarded const updatePhoneNumber = {
       buttonText: 'Update Phone',